-Camping party ideas for a fun filled kid's party!
+Camping party ideas for a fun filled kid's celebration!

-Personally I would suggest that this kids camping party theme is aimed at the over 7 age group as younger children might be scared of the dark.
-However if you have a younger age group then you can still use all the ideas but maybe have the party in the afternoon or early evening and forget the sleepover bit.
+Personally I would suggest that this kid's camping party theme is aimed at the over 7 age group as younger children might be scared of the dark.
+However if you have a younger age group then you can still use all the ideas but maybe have it in the afternoon or early evening and forget the sleepover bit.

 Setting up camp outside is the best solution but if you haven't got enough room, don't worry as you could always go to a public camping ground, make use of a friend's yard or even use a terrace or a large room in your house.

-If you don't want to make your own then try these cool camping invites:Camping Themed Party Invitations
+If you don't want to make your own then try these cool camping invites:Camping Themed Invitations

 Decorate the tents with streamers and balloons and having bunting linking the tents together.

 Make a large wooden sign at the entrance to the "Camp Site" and have other signs pointing the way to the toilets and showers, picnic area and wildlife trail.